 In addition to the Trumpet building, you’ll find a number of eateries and boutiques along this strip.
 There’s BGR, a classic American-style burger joint, and the Milk Bar, a retro-chic African café with plenty of rustic charm that serves up coffees, breakfast and pastries during the day, and drinks when the sun goes down.
-And there’s an array of designer boutique stores such as Missibaba, which stocks statement handbags, and Cassina, the Italian furniture designers.
+And there’s an array of designer boutique stores, including Italian furniture designers, Cassina.

 Then at the very top of the Trumpet building is renowned chef David Higgs's live-fire rooftop restaurant, Marble, which boasts stunning views over the suburbs.

 Find the Keyes Art Mile at 19 Keyes Avenue, Rosebank.
 For info contact Estelle@tomorrowco.co.za.

 Marble restaurant could be considered the crowning glory of the Trumpet building, as it occupies the building’s massive rooftop.
 Chef David Higgs is passionate about cooking on fire, and Marble boasts a grand wood-fired grill imported from the US.
 Marble’s unique taste and style is a combination of the open-fire trend seen worldwide, and South African flair and flavour.

 The Butchery by Marble is an upmarket gourmet butchery and the latest Marble addition.
 It can be found on the ground floor of the Trumpet building, offering some really special cuts for meat lovers.
 Here you’ll find everything from lamb, pork and chicken, to game and even rabbit.
 It also stocks convenience products such as deboned cuts, cured meats and prepared veggies.